sariabuqoura/CISSP/README.md

    * Import/Export
      * export of senstive hardware and software products to other nations
      * Internernational traffic in arms regulations(ITAR)
-       * controls the export items are specifically designed as military and defense items on (USML) list
+       * controls the export items are specifically designed as military and defense items on (USML US Munitioons list ) list
      * the export administration regulation (EAR)
-       * cover a broader set of items that are designed for commercial use but have military applications on (CCL) list
+       * cover a broader set of items that are designed for commercial use but have military applications on (CCL commerce control list) list
    * Countries of concern
+     *  it was virtually impossible to export even low grade encryption, this placed US software manufactures at a great competitive disadvantage, to foreign firms that faced no similar requlations.
+     *  presidant directed the commerce department to revise this regulation .
      *